Uherský Brod

 Uherský Brod (/cs/; Ungarisch Brod) is a town in Uherské Hradiště District in the Zlín Region of the Czech Republic.
 It has about 16,000 inhabitants.
+It is located in the Vizovice Highlands on the Olšava River.

-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.
+The main landmarks of the town centre are the Church of the Immaculate Conception and the Church of the Assumption of the Virgin Mary.
+Uherský Brod is known as the place where the philosopher and pedagogue John Amos Comenius lived, and the town museum and secondary school bear his name.

 Administrative division

 Uherský Brod consists of five municipal parts (in brackets population according to the 2021 census):